Skip to main content

 Labour market situation in the country

-As mentioned in the Cyprus National Reform Programme 2022 (p.8), Cyprus, like most states, is in a highly challenging period following the outbreak of the global pandemic.
+As mentioned in the Cyprus National Reform Programme 2023 (pp.9-11), some of the main challenges in Cyprus have been managing implementation timelines, ensuring transparent evaluation processes, addressing budget constraints, coordinating among multiple authorities, adapting to industry changes and conducting effective assessments for Cyprus's initiatives aimed at enhancing SME competitiveness and economic growth.
 The Cyprus economy has been in the face of economic recovery from the pandemic, starting already as of the 2nd semester of 2021.
 In numbers, economic activity in 2021 expanded by 5.5%, fully recovering the lost ground of the recession in 2020 (-5.0%).
 However, given the continuous crisis in Ukraine and the imposition of significant sanctions to Russia by the US, UK and the EU, there is currently considerable geopolitical instability and uncertainty.
-Some of the sanctions are expected to have a direct or an indirect impact of the Cyprus economy, such as increased cost of energy, lower tourist arrivals, etc. The improvement of the quality of the Active Labour Market Policies, particularly for young people is included in the main reform priorities presented in the National Reform Programme.
+Some of the sanctions are expected to have a direct or an indirect impact on the Cyprus economy, such as increased cost of energy, lower tourist arrivals, etc. The improvement of the quality of the Active Labour Market Policies, particularly for young people is included in the main reform priorities presented in the National Reform Programme of 2023.

 Main concepts

-In Cyprus, every young person from the age of 14 has the right to work, as defined by the Law on the Protection of Young Persons in the Employment. (Ο Περί Προστασίας των Νέων κατά την Απασχόληση Νόμος).
-However, some young people still find it hard to get a job, especially young people who are not in employment, education or training (NEETs).
-After the financial crisis, Cyprus continues its efforts to tackle unemployment and modernise and enhance its Public Employment Services (PES) [Δημόσια Υπηρεσία Απασχόλησης (ΔΥΑ)] through the strengthening of its human and technical capacity and also exploring the potential to improve efficiency in service provision, the performance of PES, as well as reinforcing outreach and activation support for young people who are NEETs.
-At the same time, a significant effort to encourage young people to be engaged in entrepreneurship is put by the government.
+In Cyprus, the right to work is granted to every young person from the age of 14 onwards, as stipulated by the Law on the Protection of Young Persons in the Employment dated 2001 (Ο Περί Προστασίας των Νέων κατά την Απασχόληση Νόμος).
+Despite this legal provision, some young people encounter challenges in securing employment, particularly those categorized as not in employment, education, or training (NEETs).
+After the financial crisis in 2013, Cyprus continues its efforts to tackle unemployment and modernise and enhance its Public Employment Services (PES) [Δημόσια Υπηρεσία Απασχόλησης (ΔΥΑ)] through the strengthening of its human and technical capacity and also exploring the potential to improve efficiency in service provision, the performance of PES, as well as reinforcing outreach and activation support for young people who are NEETs.